PSLeon24/PSLeon24/README.md

 Work in progress.
 Nothing here is peer-reviewed yet, and no results are quoted.

+**Graph digitalization of P&ID drawings.** Extracting the process graph a piping and instrumentation diagram encodes — what connects to what, and in which direction — by treating each pipe run as an edge whose identity must hold across the reducers, tag breaks and crossings that interrupt it, rather than treating the drawing as a symbol-detection problem.

-**Binocular asymmetry in paired-organ grading.** Bilateral models raise population accuracy by letting each organ borrow evidence from its fellow.
-I am measuring what that borrowing costs the patients whose two organs disagree, deriving where the cost comes from, and testing whether a correction recovers it without giving up the population gain.
+**Binocular asymmetry in paired-organ grading.** Measuring what bilateral fusion costs the patients whose two organs disagree, deriving where the cost comes from, and testing whether a correction recovers it without giving up the population gain.
 Run across retinal grading, knee osteoarthritis and mammography under one protocol, so the finding is not a property of one dataset.

-**Connectivity extraction from engineering diagrams.** Recovering the graph a piping and instrumentation diagram encodes — what connects to what, and in which direction — rather than treating the drawing as a detection problem.

 <br>